-- Never stab the stinger back into the plug to avoid plugging of the stinger.
+- Never stab the cement stinger back into the plug to avoid plugging of the stinger.

 - Using drilling or workover rig, the position and efficiency of all cement plugs shall be verified by locating the top of the plug and by applying bit weight on the plug after cement setting, usually 20,000-40,000lbs, but dependent on hole size).

-Consider that, most likely, performing these operations will be with a work-over rig, so pay attention to issues such as work-over rig capabilities and safety issue.
+Consider that, most likely, performing these operations will be with a work-over rig, so pay attention to issues such as work-over rig capabilities and safety issues.

 Consideration can be given, if deemed economically profitable, to cut and retrieve sections of uncemented 7″ and 95/8″ casing.